skoober/Find-Your-Way/README.md

 # Find-Your-Way
 Path finding, but fun

-by boomer and skoober. mostly by boomer thoguh
+by boomer and skoober. mostly by boomer though... (cap)